-603.05 Back Lots.
+603.06 Back Lots.

 - a.
-Requires a minimum lot area of 5 acres, excluding wetlands. - b.
-A back lot requires minimum frontage on a Class I, II, or V road of 30 feet. - c.
+Requires a minimum lot area of at least five (5) acres with a buildable area of at least 88,000 contiguous square feet of land excluding wetlands water bodies and land in the 100-year floodplain. - b.
+A back lot requires minimum frontage of 30 feet. - c.
 No building shall be erected closer than 100 feet from an existing public road. - d.
-Duplexes require 10 acre minimum lot size, excluding wetlands.
+A two-family dwelling unit requires a minimum lot area of ten (10) acres with a buildable area of at least 176,000 contiguous square feet of land excluding wetlands water bodies and land in the 100-year floodplain.